amalthomas26/amalthomas26/README.md

 ## ⚡ Tech Stack

-Here are the technologies I'm proficient in or actively studying:
+Here are the technologies I'm proficient in or actively studying.

 | Proficient Skills | Learning/Studying |
 | :---: | :---: |